 Yoga = Sticky or Grippy

 The reason is simple really; movement.
-When you are performing Pilates, you are exercising and doing a lot of movement in certain exercises.
+When you are performing a routine, you are exercising and doing a lot of movement in certain exercises.
 If your mat is too sticky, you won’t be able to carry out the exercises how they should be carried out.
 It is just a distraction that you don’t need when your focus should be fully on the exercise and concentration.
 Having said that, it is up to the individual’s preference, but most people like it to be non-sticky.

 Also bear in mind that while you want the working surface of the mat to be non-sticky, the underside of the mat that rests on the floor should be non-slip in order to prevent injury.
 Textured or ribbed bottom surfaces of the mats are best for carpets for instance.

-There are many different types of material that go into making pilates mats, some have three different material in one mat.
+There are many different types of material that go into making mats, some have three different material in one mat.
 Some are denser than others, some are more durable than others, some are more stretchy than others, some are eco friendly and they come in different price ranges.

 Below is a list of some of the more common materials that mats are made of –